 10 day Early Detection which looks for the RNA of HIV I & II costs £140.00

 28 day HIV Duo test which looks for HIV I & II antibody and the p24 antigen (which appears first) costs £70.00

-You can choose to have HIV testing at MUMS with the Health Care Assistant, which costs £25.00, or our GP's or Sexual Health Consultant which costs £85.00.
+You can choose to have HIV testing at MUMS with the Health Care Assistant, which costs £25.00, our Sexual Health Consultant which costs £85.00, or GP which costs £95.00.
 If you choose to have your test with one of our Health Care Assistant's, then you will need a consultation with the GP or Sexual Health Consultant to have the results explained to you.

 What is it?